PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/02-Python-Types.md

 >>> print(phonebook)
 {('Joe', 'Home'): 1234, ('Joe', 'Work'): 5678}
 ```
 This allows for greater specificity in keys.
-Similiarly, the values in a dictionary's key/value pairs
+Similarly, the values in a dictionary's key/value pairs
 are not restricted to the scalars used above.
 E.g.,
 ```python
 >>> addressbook = {'Joe': ['1234 Dearborn Ave.', 'Chicago', 'IL', 60602]}